Heirloom Seeds: "This, my friends, is what you call a real vegetable”.

 All Heirloom seeds are open pollenated (OP).
-Whatever the birds, bees or wind does, these seeds are stable, in that they produce the same plant characteristics as the parent plants, year after year.
+Whatever the wind, birds and bees do, these seeds are stable in that they produce the same plant characteristics as the parent plants, year after year.
 Heirloom vegetables have been grown and passed down through farmers and gardeners for hundreds or thousands of years.

 Open pollenated seeds can also be relied on to produce true, or within a hair's breathe to their parents, but they can't all be called heirlooms until they have proved their pureness for many generations.

 Some heirlooms are not always so hardy or plentiful.
 That's the bittersweet beauty... you get exceptional tasty produce that with each bite you need to check your pulse!
 But dang there's not enough to go around...

 If you're not going to load your cart and hitch up Neddy to go off to the market at the other end of the country, then you don't need to grow tough, cardboardy, boring fruits and vegetables.

 Grow what you like to eat and give away, or sell locally.
 Grow tender, sweet, tasty dudes that dribble down your chin, or snap with nuttiness, or ooze with tangy delight... and are good for you.

 You can safely save the seeds of heirlooms because they are all open pollinated, so this will save you money.

 You can also localize your heirloom seeds because of their well-known adaptability.
 That means each year you select the best plants to save seeds from, and over time the slight variations will produce a slight strain difference that has adapted perfectly to your particular climate and conditions.

 Heirloom seeds give you huge choices, different ripening times and lots of fun experimenting with all their quirky shapes, colours and characteristics.